trufflesuite/truffle/packages/truffle-artifactor/README.md

     {
       "live": {
         "abi": ...,
-        "binary": ...,
+        "unlinked_binary": ...,
         "address": ...
       },
       "morden": {
         "abi": ...,
-        "binary": ...,
+        "unlinked_binary": ...,
         "address": ...
       },
       "1337": {
         "abi": ...,
-        "binary": ...,
+        "unlinked_binary": ...,
         "address": ...
       }
     }
     ```

-    Note that each ABI, binary and address refer to the same contract, but deployed on different networks.
+    Note that each ABI, unlinked_binary and address refer to the same contract, but deployed on different networks.
 If no network ids are present -- i.e., a `contract_data` object was passed instead -- then `generate()` will automatically use that data for the default network. i.e.,

     ```javascript
     Pudding.generate("MyContract", {
       "abi": ...,
-      "binary": ...
+      "unlinked_binary": ...
     });
     ```

 The contract name is only important here in the source code that gets generated, which will appear in error messages.
 If `contract_name` is not present it will default to "Contract".

 #### `Pudding.whisk([contract_name,] networks)`